-The phoenix symbolizes renewal in general, as well as the sun,
+The Phoenix symbolizes renewal in general, the sun,

-time, consecration, resurrection, life in the heaven, and Christ.
+time, consecration, resurrection, life in heaven, and Christ.

-To that list of symbols, I’d also like to add bravery and survivor.
+I'd also like to add bravery and survivor to that list of symbols.

-Coincidentally, I lay in the burn center in coma in the
+Coincidentally, I lay in the burn center in a coma in the

-where I was being treated for very serious burns over 80% of my body.
+where I was treated for severe burns over 80% of my body.

-The Phoenix is very symbolic to me and my story in so many ways.
+The Phoenix symbolizes me and my story in so many ways.

 everyone was saddened, and I felt a personal loss.